Find Teaching Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 12,600 jobs for Agricultural Sciences Professor in 2016.
+In 2016, there was an estimated number of 12,600 jobs in the United States for Agricultural Sciences Professor.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Agricultural Sciences Professor by 2026.
-There will be an estimated 1,100 positions for Agricultural Sciences Professor per year.
+The BLS estimates 1,100 yearly job openings in this field.

 undefined